OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-06.md

 ## 2 Chronicles 6:35

-then hear from heaven their prayer and their pleading, and maintain their cause.
+then hear from heaven their prayer and their pleading, and uphold their cause.

 ---